• Skip to primary navigation

 After baking, extra pieces can be frozen individually.
 Place the egg pieces on a baking sheet to freeze for about 30 minutes.
 This will keep the pieces from freezing together.

 Then wrap well in plastic wrap and aluminum foil use a food saver to freeze the egg pieces.
 Defrost overnight as needed.
-The pieces can also be cooked from a frozen stat, wrapped in aluminum foil.
+The pieces can also be cooked from a frozen state, wrapped in aluminum foil.
 Reheat at 350°F for about 15-20 minutes.

 I'm not a registered dietician, I do my best to provide the most accurate nutritional values.
 Any nutritional data I provide is an approximation.
 Actual dietary information can vary based on ingredients and portion sizes.